 Keep in mind that the only visual differences between the different promo Types is hologram design and placement on the back of the card.
-Due to the scarcity of the other two example, I’ll be covering the base design in comparison with the DeWayne Buice 1989 Upper Deck Promo Type A.
+Due to the scarcity of the other two example, here’s the base design to compare with the DeWayne Buice 1989 Upper Deck Promo #1a.

 As you can tell from the final design, Upper Deck went with the classic diamond hologram placement located at the bottom of the back of the card.
 Card #147 is the final product that’s found in packs and sets of 1989 Upper Deck.
 Simple, to the point.